Improving user retention for Microsoft 365

 REFERENCES

-Evaluated the cancellation flows of popular subscription services like Netflix, LinkedIn, Slack etc. Noted consistent patterns in persuasive messaging and retention.
+Evaluated the cancellation flows of popular subscription services like Adobe, Netflix, Slack etc. Noted consistent patterns in persuasive messaging and retention.

 INSIGHTS RELATED TO OUR existing EXPERIENCE